KUDO Terms & Conditions of Service

 11.5.
 Waiver.
 No failure or delay by either party in exercising any right under this Agreement shall constitute a waiver of that right.

 11.9.
 Trade complier policy obligations.
 Each Party undertakes to comply with applicable trade policies, export / import control and sanctions laws.
 Each Party represents that it is not named on any U.S. government denied-party list.
-Sanctions screening review implies the obligation of the Customer to screen and monitor its Authorized Users to identify if they are match to the restricted individuals or parties, proscribed countries, or prohibited purposes, as well as to screen and monitor parties with whom it engages (e.g., company names and country locations of suppliers, sub-contractors, employees, etc.).
-Customer is solely responsible for screening and monitoring his activity in the context of complying with such trade-related obligations.
+Sanctions screening review implies the obligation of the Customer to screen and monitor all parties with whom it engages to identify if they are match to the restricted individuals or parties, proscribed countries, or prohibited purposes.
 Customer shall indemnify and hold Provider harmless from all fines or damages imposed on Provider due to Customer’s failure to comply with this Section.

 11.10.
 Publicity.
-Provider may use Customer name or logo to identify Customer as a customer.
+Provider may use Customer’s name or logo to identify Customer as a customer.
 Use of Customer’s name and logo will be revocable at any time by Customer.

 11.11.
 Governing Law.
 This Agreement is governed by, and construed in accordance with, the internal laws of the State of New York, United States without giving effect to any conflict of law provision.
 The provisions of the United Nations Convention on the International Sale of Goods shall not apply to this Agreement.